dalelotts/angular-bootstrap-datetimepicker/README.md

 ## I18N

-All internationalization is handled by Moment.js, see Moment's documention for details.
+All internationalization is handled by Moment.js, see Moment's documentation for details.
+In most cases, all that is needed is a call to ```moment.locale(String)```

 # Screenshots